akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Roger’s eyebrows rose.
 “At his age you seized the treasury at Winchester.”

 Henry’s jaw tightened.
-“He studies” He said it as if convincing himself.
+“He studies.”
+He said it as if convincing himself.
 “There is time enough.”

 “Time for what?”
 Roger’s voice was flat.
 “It is whispered in the corridors, at the supper tables, and now even to my own ears: Lackland’s shadow.”